-Mortgage servicers sometimes make serious errors when handling a homeowner’s mortgage loan account.
-Fortunately, federal law provides a way for you to make the lender correct the error or provide you with certain information if you believe that your mortgage servicer has made a mistake (or multiple mistakes) when managing your account.
+Mortgage servicers sometimes make serious errors when handling a homeowner’s loan account.
+Fortunately, federal law provides a way for you to make the servicer correct the error or provide you with certain information if you believe that your servicer made a mistake—or multiple mistakes—when managing your account.

-Read on to learn more about how you can dispute a mortgage error or obtain valuable information from your mortgage servicer.
+Read on to learn more about how you can dispute an error or obtain valuable information from your servicer.

-Your mortgage servicer could be the bank that owns your loan or it could be a separate company.
+Servicers manage loan accounts.
+Your servicer could be the bank that owns your loan or it could be a separate company.
 (To learn which mortgage-related tasks servicers handle, see How Mortgage Servicing Works.)

-A federal law, the Real Estate Settlement Procedures Act (RESPA), provides a way for you to dispute errors with your mortgage servicer and/or obtain specific information about your account.
+A federal law, the Real Estate Settlement Procedures Act (RESPA), provides a way for you to dispute errors with your servicer and obtain specific information about your account.
 The way to do this is to send your servicer a letter.

 Common types of servicer errors.
-With so many different duties and variables, there is a lot of room for error when it comes to mortgage loan servicing.
+With so many different duties and variables, there's a lot of room for error when it comes to loan servicing.
 Under the law, the following servicer errors (among others) can be addressed in a notice of error:

 Time frame to acknowledge your notice of error.
 Your servicer must acknowledge a written notice that asserts a particular error within five business days.